Alexei Popyrin

 Alexei Popyrin (Note: /@'lEksi 'pQp@rIn/ ə-LEK-see-_-POP-ər-in) (born 5 August 1999) is an Australian professional tennis player.
-He has a career-high ATP singles ranking of world No. 19 achieved on 4 August 2025.
-He also reached a best doubles ranking of No. 126 on 26 May 2025.
-Popyrin won three ATP Tour singles titles, including a ATP 1000 title at the 2024 Canada Open.
-He is currently the No. 2 singles player from Australia.
+He has a career-high ATP singles ranking of world No. 19 achieved on 4 August 2025 and a best doubles ranking of No. 118 reached on 23 February 2026.

+Popyrin has won three ATP Tour singles titles, the most significant at the 2024 Canada Open, an ATP 1000-level event.
+He represents Australia at the Davis Cup.

-Personal life
+Early life

-Popyrin was born in Sydney to Russian immigrant parents Alex and Elena.
-He has a brother, Anthony, and two sisters, Sonia and Anna.
-His brother played collegiate tennis at Arizona Christian University.
+Popyrin was born in Sydney, Australia to Russian immigrant parents Alex and Elena Popyrin.

-He began playing tennis at the Kim Warwick Tennis Academy in Hornsby at the age of four and was in attendance for the historic 2008 Australian Open third round match between Lleyton Hewitt and Marcos Baghdatis.
+Popyrin began playing tennis at the Kim Warwick Tennis Academy in Hornsby at the age of 4 and was in attendance for the historic 2008 Australian Open third round match between Lleyton Hewitt and Marcos Baghdatis.
 At the age of 8, Popyrin relocated to Dubai for two years due to his father's work commitments before moving to Alicante, Spain, where fellow Australian Alex de Minaur was his neighbour.
 Popyrin also spent time training in Nice, Marbella, and Dubai.
 He has trained at the Mouratoglou Tennis Academy since April 2017.
-His father, Alex Popyrin, co-founded the Ultimate Tennis Showdown with Patrick Mouratoglou.
+His father, Alex, co-founded the Ultimate Tennis Showdown with Patrick Mouratoglou.

-Popyrin is multilingual in English, Russian, and Spanish.
-He is a supporter of Everton FC.

-Popyrin is currently engaged to longtime partner Amy Pederick as of November 2024.

-Junior career
+Juniors

 In 2011, Popyrin won the Australian u12s Grasscourt Championships and, with Chase Ferguson, won the u12s National Claycourt Doubles Championships.
 In the same year he competed in the Tennis Europe u12 circuit, winning the Stork International 12 & Under in Oetwil Am See (SUI), Torneo U12 – Porto San Giorgio in Porto San Giorgio (ITA), Torneo Citta Di Padova in Padova (ITA).
 Popyrin lost in the semi-finals at the Eddie Herr International Junior Tennis Championships – IMG / Bollettieri Sports Academy Bradenton, FL (USA), Passagespoirs Le Passage (FRA), as well as the final of the Campionati Internazionali BNL d'Italia U12 – Circolo Canottieri in Roma (ITA).